LLNL/sundials/doc/superbuild/source/contributing/index.rst

 <https://github.com/sundials-codes/friends-of-sundials>`_ repository.
 These addons are not
 maintained by the SUNDIALS team, but have been developed in consultation with us.
 **Currently we are only adding projects for existing collaborations**.
+Please contact the development team if you are interested in collaborating on an addon.